-We offer a variety of support groups, some of which are specific to young women, including:
+We offer a variety of support groups, some of which are specific to young adults, including:

 - In-person Young and Strong Program patient and caregiver groups at our main campus and satellite locations

-- A telephone support group designed to give young patients and survivors an opportunity to discuss topics relevant to young women with breast cancer
+- A telephone support group designed to give young patients and survivors an opportunity to discuss topics relevant to young adults with breast cancer

 - The one-on-one SoulMates peer support program for breast cancer patients of all ages